Skip to content

 Input validation

-In case invalid data is send to us (for example not a valid date) or invalid query parameters we return a 422 or 400 response.
-If available, a message is put in the body with explanation
+In case invalid data is sent to us (for example, not a valid date) or invalid query parameters, we return a 422 or 400 response.
+If available, a message is included in the body with an explanation.

-If the user has not access to an endpoint due to his role we return a 403
+If the user does not have access to an endpoint due to their role, we return a 403.

 Resources filtering and sorting

 The following resources can be filtered according to the specified list of available query parameters.
-If invalid parameter is supplied a 422 response code a returned.
+If an invalid parameter is supplied, a 422 response code is returned.

 • tickets